Rare Tagore notebook to be sold at NY auction

 Tagore campaigned for the Indian nationalist movement, wrote the national anthems for both India and Bangladesh and was a close friend of Mahatma Gandhi.

-He was knighted by the British government in 1915, but gave back the honor four years later to protest against British policies in India.
+He was knighted by the British government in 1915, but gave back the honour four years later to protest against British policies in India.
 He died in 1941.

 Other potential bidders are expected to include collectors of rare literature or those who feel a special connection with Tagore.